AlphxByte/Graphly/README.md

 > This component is work in progress.

 **GraphlyUI** also provides predefined ui elements of type: TextField, Button, Image.
-> Those ui elements don't have an implementation yet.
+> Those ui elements don't have an implementation yet.<br>
 **UIElement** is an abstract class that provides a base for ui elements.
 Every ui element holds a collection of child ui elements and every ui element holds a pointer to its parent (root element has the parent pointer set to null).